-- > All officers shall be elected annually or biannually, - > Term of office is 1 January to 31 December, - An officer should not serve in the same position for more than four consecutive years, or for more than six years in total.
+- > Elections for all officers shall: - > take place every one or two years, in accordance with the term of office as defined by the Section. - involve all voting members and use vtools to support the voting - > All officers shall be elected annually or biannually, - Term of office is 1 January to 31 December, - An officer should not serve in the same position for more than four consecutive years, or for more than six years in total.

-See MGA Operations Manual, Section 9.4.F:
+See MGA Operations Manual, Section 9.5.F